acisops/acis_anomaly_pages/source/bep_buscrash.rst

 -----------

 A ``FATAL_INTR_FEP_BUS_ERROR`` on ACIS causes a watchdog reboot to ACIS v11 flight software.
 This is thought to be caused by an SEU in the BEP or FEP memory.
-ACIS will continue to perform observations, but the calibration will be unreliable and patched observing modes (e.g., CC3x3) will not be recognized.
+ACIS will continue to perform observations but without the patches that provide various bug fixes, condition the overclocks, and the CC3x3 and event histogram observing modes.

 When did it happen before?